 The transition to tea from coffee plantations was swift and transformative.
 By the late 19th century, the expansion of tea estates had reshaped the highlands of Sri Lanka.
 The colonial government instituted a systematic transportation and ownership infrastructure to support the burgeoning industry.
 Factories were built on plantations to process the tea, and the Ceylon Tea Traders Association was formed in 1894.
 The Tea Research Institute was established in 1925 to innovate and improve tea cultivation and processing in Ceylon.

-Ceylon Tea and its Global Influence
+Ceylon Tea (Sri Lanka Tea) and Its Global Influence

 Ceylon tea became known worldwide for its high quality.
 By 1965, Sri Lanka was the world’s largest exporter of tea.
 The renaming to “Ceylon tea” was strategic, creating a brand recognized for its bright, full-bodied flavour.
 The tea industry plays a crucial role in the country’s economy, and the “Lion Logo”, synonymous with Ceylon tea, denotes that the tea was produced, packed, and shipped from Sri Lanka, assuring its authenticity and contributing to a longstanding global influence.